swagner2/retentionxt/_works/therapyclean.md

 TherapyClean was using OmniSend for email marketing but faced limitations in scaling and aligning their customer journeys with the brand’s vision.
 They needed a platform that could handle more advanced automations, better convey their brand differences, and effectively support their subscription-based sales model.</p>"

 ---

+About TherapyClean:
+TherapyClean is a brand dedicated to offering high-quality cleaning products with a unique value proposition that sets them apart in the market.
+As their business grew, TherapyClean sought to refine their email marketing strategy and scale their subscription sales while maintaining their distinct brand voice.

 Challenges and Pain Points
 	1. Platform Limitations: